agin99/NumberGuessing/README.md

 Allow a player to host the game as a "server" using Python’s socket library.
 Allow another player to connect as a "client" and play remotely.
 Send guess information and feedback (too high, too low) between players in real time.
+High score leaderboard

 <u>Overlay Module<u>
-Create a small overlay that displays the current task window.
-The overlay should update dynamically as the user switches tasks (e.g., using the active Discord task schedule).
-Include an option to adjust the task directly from the overlay.
+Window overlay that allows the player to toggle between account and game state
+Dynamically update as the account and game progress

 <u>Comprehensive Logging System<u>
 Log key events (e.g., player input, attempts, wins, and losses) to a file.